mrugesh1999/ENPM_673/Homework_1/README.md

 # Homework 1

-### This is the first assignment for the ENPM 673 at UMD for Spring 2021 in M.eng.
-Robotics program
+### *Introduction
+  This file includes python program solution for Homework 1 for
+	UMD ENPM 673 Spring 2021 batch.
+The folders consists of python program along with some generated outputs as .png image.